IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 **Direction 2**

-Both Properties start at the same time then one property ends before the other.
+Both properties start at the same time then one property ends before the other.

 ![Scaling box animation starting with both X and Y axis scale then X axis ends before Y finishes.](images/motion/examples/Option-B.gif)